Adolescent Literacy Model (ALM)

 - Access to content learning for all learners through the regular use of content literacy

-- strategies which take advantage of the various facets of literacy: Vocabulary Development, Reading Comprehension, Writing to Learn, Academic Dialogue, and Writing to Demonstrate
+- Strategies which take advantage of the various facets of literacy: Vocabulary Development, Reading Comprehension, Writing to Learn, Academic Dialogue, and Writing to Demonstrate

-- Teacher as instructional-designer, selectively integrating curriculum resources and technology, to enhance student opportunities to process and express content learning
+- Teacher as instructional-designer, selectively integrating curriculum resources and technology, to enhance student opportunities to process and express content learning individually and collaboratively

 - Leadership development, including training and support for principals and the creation of a literacy leadership team to encourage, support, and monitor progress